Sociology in Switzerland

 Flexibilization measures very often go hand in hand with the introduction of new technologies (e.g. IT systems).
 One reason for this is because periods of technical innovation per se will bring with them a relaxation ("unfreezing") of the existing organizational structures, which may facilitate the introduction of new practices and arrangements - particularly when combined with new recruitment (Pil/MacDuffie 1996; Bassi 1995).
 Secondly, the introductory phase of new technologies will increase the demand for skills (for initial trouble-shooting, for instance).
 And, thirdly, technological rationalization frequently leads to a quantitative reduction in the workforce: with the result that the remaining employees are burdened with more variable (and partly more demanding) responsibilities (Brewster 1997; Atkinson 1985).

-There is a fair amount of consensus in the research literature that flexible reorganization measures are easier to implement if the firm can fall back on a well-qualified staff (both at shopfloor and management level).
-This is because the process of change itself calls for a lot of training and retraining activity, culminating in a situation where permanently higher skills are demanded of employees lower down the scale (e.g. skills for independent team organization - q.v.
+There is a fair amount of consensus in the research literature that flexible reorganization measures are easier to implement if the firm can rely on a well-qualified staff (both at shopfloor and management level).
+This is because the process of change itself calls for a lot of training and retraining activity, culminating in a situation where permanently higher skills are demanded of lower level employees (e.g. "soft skills" related to team organization - q.v.
 Bailey 1993; Osterman 1994; Bassi 1995; Gittleman/Horrigan/Joyce 1998).
 Hence companies usually consider it necessary to implement qualification strategies ("workplace education programmes") complementary to their reorganization efforts:

 "Both manufacturing and non-manufacturing firms with education programs are significantly more likely to report that reorganization of work has resulted in increases in productivity and improvements in worker morale, than are firms that have reorganized work without implementing a workplace education program.
 The probability of reporting positive effects of reorganization is larger still for firms that have education programs that involve an academic component."
 (Bassi 1995).

-On the other hand, it is also true that company-based training schemes only lead to productivity gains if they are accompanied by reorganization measures (Bassi 1995).
+On the other hand, company-based training schemes in most cases only lead to productivity gains if they are accompanied by reorganization measures (Bassi 1995).

 4.2 Consequences of the flattening of hierarchies and the delegation of responsibilities

-Centralized company management concepts, such as those that were being propagated several years ago under the term "computer integrated manufacturing" (CIM), have very much receded into the background nowadays.
+Centralizing management concepts, such as those that were being propagated several years ago under the term "computer integrated manufacturing" (CIM), have very much receded into the background nowadays.
 Instead, we find decentralized structures springing up everywhere, the aim being to allow a greater number of employees to share in the strategic responsibility of the company and thereby motivate staff to think and act "spontaneously" in the interest of the company without constant hierarchical supervision.
-Many middle-management positions in particular, which in the past were purely executive in function, have been given joint managerial responsibility:

 "The horizontal organization is intended to free employees who have long worked within the confines of functional departments and narrow job descriptions.
 Ideally, they will begin to take on additional responsibilities such as cross-functional training, data gathering, leadership, monitoring and self-correction.
 They should thrive on autonomy, develop a sense of pride, self-respect, dignity and a strong bond among themselves."
 (Brooks 1995).